spokedu13/spokedu13/README.md

 ## Citations

+> When you stop learning, you will stop going forward.
-> Strength and Knowledge have no limits.
+> Knowledge have no limits.
 > Everything is possible.